Axolotl233/CollpasedRegionRecover/README.md

 Pipelines used for recover collapsed region from genome assembly. utg version start with hifiasm -u0 and pctg.l0 start with hifiasm -u0 -l0

-Very personal, please adjust it to your needs, or use published of software instead.
+Very personal, please adjust it to your needs.
+Utility scripts can be found here: https://github.com/Axolotl233/SimpleScripts.

-Utility scripts can be found here: https://github.com/Axolotl233/SimpleScripts
+Use published of software instead.
 Cphasing: https://github.com/wangyibin/CPhasing
 Phap: https://github.com/JiaoLab2021/PHap